12 Best Day Trips from Florence, Italy + Helpful Tips

 The entire experience is wildly beautiful and so freeing!

-The experience peaks with a luscious farmhouse lunch including a beautiful antipasto platter of local cheeses, bruschetta, cured meats, artichokes, and olives, pasta, bread, and more.
+The experience peaks with a luscious farmhouse lunch – including an antipasto platter of local cheeses, bruschetta, cured meats, artichokes, and olives, pasta, bread, and more.
 And of course, local red wine!
 (Not too much, though!)

 And then, you drive back to Florence.